devcurmudgeon/ybd/readme.md

 - GENIVI baseline systems
 - OpenStack appliances

-It can also deploy some systems in some ways, by piggybacking morphlib.
-More work is needed to make that functionality tidy and reliable, without morphlib.
+It can also deploy some systems in some ways.

 YBD is under development.
 Things will change :)